ZZZ-RecSys/ZZZ-MovieSearch-Client/README.md

 # ZZZ - Movie Recommender App
 ![image](https://github.com/ZZZ-RecSys/ZZZ-MovieSearch-Client/assets/18610590/211c3c31-7c9e-47b9-81ef-5210c4f1ed73)

-We followed the instructions at https://aiven.io/developer/building-a-movie-recommender
+# Technology Framework

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-This repository facilitates the integration of a comprehensive movie dataset from Kaggle into a PostgreSQL database, setting the foundation for a sophisticated movie recommendation system.
-Visit the [ZZZ-MovieRecSystem](https://github.com/ZZZ-RecSys/ZZZ-MovieRecSystem) to populate your database.
+This repository is a subsequent implementation connecting the populated database from [ZZZ-Movie RecSystem Data Pre-processing](https://github.com/ZZZ-RecSys/ZZZ-MovieRecSystem).
+The pre-processing repository imported the movie dataset from Kaggle into a PostgreSQL database and added corresponding vector embeddings for each movie.

+On top of that, this Movie Recommender App, leveraging TensorFlow's Universal Sentence Encoder, enhances search functionalities through semantic vector retrieval, showcasing results within a dynamic `React` and `Next.js` interface.

+We implemented modifications, inspired by Aiven's guide on building a movie recommender, to enhance the user interface and API.
+These improvements lay the groundwork for the forthcoming feature of personalized recommendations, which will leverage users' search histories.

 ## Getting Started